James Maxwell (actor): Work in television and film

 Although the theatre was always Maxwell's first love, he appeared in television and film.
-His best-known television role was as King Henry VII in a BBC2 drama series, The Shadow of the Tower, but it did not have the same level of success as The Six Wives of Henry VIII (1970), which was its predecessor drama.
+His best-known television role was as King Henry VII in both the 1969 TV movie Tower of London: The Innocent and the 1972 BBC2 drama series The Shadow of the Tower (which did not have the same level of success as The Six Wives of Henry VIII (1970), its predecessor drama).
 His other television credits include a prominent role in the Doctor Who story Underworld (1978).
 He appeared in The Avengers in the 1967 episode "The Superlative Seven" as Jason Wade, and also appeared as Osmond in a television serial of Henry James' The Portrait of a Lady (1968), Frontier (1968), Doomwatch: The Iron Doctor (1971),Thriller and The Saint.
 He played General-Major von Wittke in an episode of Enemy at the Door titled "Treason" (ep.
 10, season 1, aired March 25, 1978).

-He was also seen in the films Private Potter (1962), The Evil of Frankenstein (1964), Otley (1968) and One Day in the Life of Ivan Denisovich (1970).
+He also appeared in the films Private Potter (1962), The Evil of Frankenstein (1964), Otley (1968) and One Day in the Life of Ivan Denisovich (1970).
 The first and last of these directed by his friend and colleague Casper Wrede.